 - Redefining the national conversation on divisive and complex scientific issues to create a more inclusive exchange of ideas through dialogue that connects evidence-based science to our values, beliefs, and choices.

 The Civic Science Initiative at Tisch College and its related efforts are led by Dr. Jonathan Garlick.

 Each year, we offer a series of undergraduate Civic Science courses that give students the knowledge and tools to create civic change on science-based issues of societal consequence.
 The 2018 Civic Science courses are:

-Science and Civic Action
+Special Topics: Science and Civic Action

 This course teaches students conceptual approaches and practical skills needed to effectively create change on science-based issues that impact our lives and communities.
 The course links science issues to our professional, personal, and civic responsibilities and equips students to help others make critical choices on divisive or complex science issues.
 Future scientists and engineers will acquire skills that build civic capacities, while students from the humanities and social sciences will learn skills indispensable for positive civic action.

 This course aims to strengthen inclusivity through pluralistic and dialogic approaches to science learning and civic action.

 This course offers students the opportunity to think critically about the intersection of identity and community engagement through in-depth training in designing and facilitating conversations across differences.
 Students will learn frameworks for designing and facilitating dialogues that build mutual understanding and opportunities for collaboration across differences – then have an opportunity to design and facilitate a conversation on an issue they care about on campus.
 Our learning objectives are for students to be able to independently facilitate in spaces where people can communicate openly and authentically about complex or divisive issues.